cesarvr/Openshift/README.md

 Before we start make sure your OpenShift instance is accessible from the internet, that means you cannot test this with ```oc-cli``` or minishift.
 This only works with instance that are available through the network.

-- To setup the Webhook we need to provide the receivers URL.
+- To setup the webhook we need to provide the receivers URL.
 The receiver in this case will be our BuildConfig.

 ```sh
 oc describe bc node-build | grep Webhook -A 1